 The Alberta Rural Connectivity Coalition advocates for universal access to high-speed internet at an affordable price for all Albertans, including those living in rural, remote, First Nations and Metis Settlements communities.
 The coalition is pushing for multiple levels of government to immediately take steps to provide funding — and other forms of regulatory relief — for telecommunications infrastructure in Alberta’s rural communities.
 These actions should be made a priority for areas in the province that are suffering from a lack of access to modern, high-speed internet access.

+We welcome public groups, not-for-profits, academics and individuals to join the Alberta Rural Connectivity Coalition.
 By becoming a signatory to the Alberta Rural Connectivity Coalition’, coalition members support the following statement: